John Lawrence Walton

 My uncle, John Walton, is inscribed on the British Normandy Memorial.
 My mother, Gladys Oddy, John's sister, is still going strong at 103 and I talked to her yesterday regarding John.
 She says that John went over with the crew to pick up HMS Magic from the USA as part of the lend-lease scheme.
 He told mum that the ship was not built well and they had a number of equipment failures bringing the ship across the Atlantic.
 The crew also thought it an “unlucky” ship due to other incidents that happened on board.

-My mother correspond with a number of his shipmates after John's death.
-They confirmed that he survived the sinking of HMS Magic and was picked up by HMS Cato.
+My mother corresponded with a number of his shipmates after John's death.
+They confirmed that he survived the sinking of HMS Magic which had been sunk by a midget submarine off Sword Beach and was picked up by HMS Cato.
 A number of the survivors stayed on deck but John was taken down to the Petty Officers mess for some refreshments.
-But the torpedo that sank HMS Cato hit that area and he was killed.
+But a torpedo then hit HMS Cato in that area and he was killed.